Swan (1800 ship): Career

 In December 1803, the South Carolina General Assembly had voted to reopen the African slave trade.
 Concern with the spread of yellow fever had caused the Assembly to suspend the slave trade.
 The Medical Society of South Carolina relaxed quarantine measures, prioritizing reopening the slave trade over public health.
 The Medical Society argued that the fever was not imported (correct), and not contagious.
 Later it was discovered that the disease was not directly contagious, but was mosquito-borne, and so indirectly contagious, and that quarantine would help reduce the spread.

-In 1806, 33 British enslaving ships were lost.
+In 1806, 33 British ships were lost in the triangular trade.
 Eight were lost on the Middle Passage, sailing from Africa to the West Indies of the United States.
 Although Swan was lost to the perils of the sea, during the period 1793 to 1807, war, rather than maritime hazards or resistance by the captives, was the greatest cause of vessel losses among British slave vessels.